 Increasing Competition for Trade

 The nature of maritime trading practices fundamentally changed after the Bronze Age collapse.
-Competition between the new trading nations, the Phoenicians, Carthaginians, Greeks and ultimately the Romans, increased, resulting in the first trade wars.
-Meanwhile adventurers explored new routes.
+Egypt quickly re-entered the market.
+Competition between the new trading nations, the Phoenicians, Carthaginians, Greeks and ultimately the Romans, increased, resulting in the first trade wars after 580 BC.

-The Bronze Age Collapse & the Start of Mediterranean Trade Wars
+The Bronze Age Collapse & the Prelude to Mediterranean Trade Wars

 How the Bronze Age collapse around 1200 BC led to the rise of Phoenician and Greek maritime powers, setting the stage fo...